-- Action to protect health or the fundamental rights of people; - Where the relevant financing agreement foresees full financing or - Actions with international organisations. - Where it is in the interests of the Union to be the sole donor to an action, and in particular to ensure visibility of a Union action.
+- Humanitarian aid, including assistance for refugees, uprooted persons, rehabilitation and mine clearance; - Aid in crisis situations; - Action to protect health or the fundamental rights of people; - Where the relevant financing agreement foresees full financing or - Actions with international organisations. - Where it is in the interests of the Union to be the sole donor to an action, and in particular to ensure visibility of a Union action.
 Grounds must be provided for in the European Commission's financing decision.